amr-abdelhamid/refbook/manuscript/main.md

 # Divide and Conquer {#DivideAndConquer}

 Software design is all about components and their relationships.
-The better you divide your software into loosely-coupled and highly-cohesive parts, the more agile and the more responsive to change your software design becomes.
+The better you divide your software into loosely-coupled and highly-cohesive parts, the more comprehensible, more responsive to change, and more agile your software design becomes.
+The act of partitioning your software in such manner is described by Fairbanks as authoring "a story at many levels", which results in a software design that will "tell a story to whoever looks at it, and it will be easy to understand":

+> *"To be comprehensible, your software should be structured so that it reveals a story at many levels.
+Each level of nesting tells a story about how those parts interact.
+A developer who was unfamiliar with the system could be dropped it at any level and still make sense of it, rather than being swamped."*
+>
+> \- George Fairbanks [14]

+Now, here is a question: If software partitioning is that important, why didn't we start with it right away in the [refactoring roadmap](#refactoring_roadmap)?

-So far, we have spend much time trying to remove "fat" from the application's body of code.
-Namely, we have removed dead code, and reduced code duplication.
-We have also made some enhancements which makes the code slightly more readable, like reducing method size and using proper naming conventions.
-Although all these enhancements made the code *better*, but not *more structured*.
+We can describe what we achieved so far as removing "fat" from the application's body of code; namely, removing dead code, and reducing code duplication, plus applying some very basic and intuitive enhancements which makes the code slightly more readable, like reducing method size and using proper naming conventions.
+This is like *preparing the scene* or *organizing our backyard* before we start on re-organizing the parts.
+And, this has two very important side effects:

+1. We have saved the time that we would have spent working on dead or duplicate code.
+2. The team reached a better grasp of the code while scanning and reviewing duplicates and suspect dead code.
+They formed better understanding while breaking up large methods and trying to give better names to identifiers and code constructs

+I have noticed the effect in the second point above many times while working with teams on refactoring.
+As I explained before in the Introduction and Background section, teams become more courageous and bold in enhancing the code especially after the quick-wins stage.

-Introducing structure is the goal of this stage.
-The goad is to enhance the organization of the code by discovering/uncovering components and enhance their interfaces:
+In this stage, introducing structure is the goal.
+Although all the enhancements in the quick-wins stage made the code *better*, but still *lacks structured* and the mission now is discovering/uncovering components and enhance their interfaces:

 ![](\images\introduce_structure.png)